abagusetty/CMakeBuild/dox/ExtendingNWChemExBase.md

 Superbuild
 ----------

 Unfortunately the two phase build leads to problems for more complex builds.
+The main problem comes from dependencies.
+This problem is common enough that a CMake pattern has emerged for it.
+It is called the superbuild pattern.
+In this pattern all dependencies, as well as the main project itself, are included in via CMake's external projects system.
+Thus they all appear on equal footing and it is simpler to manage the build.

+### Why a Superbuild?

-For example, assume you are building library B, which depends on some external library A.  You start off by looking for A.  As mentioned, CMake provides a function `find_package` specifically for this reason.
+To better understand why we need a superbuild consider a simple example.
+Assume you are building library B, which depends on some external library A.  You start off by looking for A.  As mentioned, CMake provides a function `find_package` specifically for this reason.
 Let's say `find_package` finds A. Great, you simply compile B against the A found by CMake.
-What if it doesn't find it?
+What if CMake doesn't find it?
 You can crash and tell the user to go build it or you can attempt to build it yourself.
 Wanting to be user friendly, you add an optional target that will build A if it's not found.
 CMake provides a command `ExternalProject_Add` specifically for this purpose.
 The problem is that A will not be built until the build phase, thus all `find_package` calls in B will fail as `find_package` happens during the configuration phase (and A hasn't been built yet).

- This problem is common enough that a CMake pattern has emerged for it.
-It is called the superbuild pattern.
-In this pattern all dependencies, as well as the main project itself, are included in the project as external projects.
-This is because CMake runs the contents of external projects at build time, even if there is CMake commands inside them.
+As mentioned the solution is to also build B as an external project.

+To understand why making B an external project fixes our situation you first need to realize that the CMake commands inside an external project are run at build time.
+Now because of the dependency between A and B.  CMake is smart enough to ensure that A is built first.
+Now when B's build is called the CMake commands are run, and given that A was just built, B's `find_package` calls will find A.

+### Anatomy of a Superbuild

+The pattern described so far is that there is a meta build step that basically figures out the order to call the normal build systems in.
+This n

  What does this mean to us?
 Well it means the general control flow, at the top level of our project is: